Multilingual

 composer require symfony/translation

-Webman defaults to placing language packs in the resource/translations directory (please create it if it does not exist).
-To change the directory, please set it in config/translation.php.
+webman stores language packs in the resource/translations directory by default (create it if it does not exist).
+To change this directory, configure it in config/translation.php.

-Each language corresponds to a subfolder within it, and language definitions are defaulted to be placed in messages.php.
-An example is as follows:
+Each language corresponds to a subfolder, and language definitions are stored in messages.php by default.
+Example structure:

 resource/